LukeBorowy/lukeborowy/README.md

 ### Meatstick Sales App
 ![Meatstick Sales](/assets/meatsticks.png)

 Developed a Vue.js website to help a local Boy Scout troop conduct a months-long fundraising event.
-The system includes integration with 3 different payment options, as well as a admin dashboard for use when making reports and managing the sales.
+The system includes a mobile-focused flow for making sales along with integration with 3 different payment options.
+It also include an admin dashboard for leaders to use when making reports, transferring inventory, and managing the sales.
 I used Node.js with a PostgreSQL database to store inventory and sale records.

 #### Keywords: Vue.js, Node.js, PostgreSQL, JavaScript